lf-edge/ekuiper/docs/en_US/guide/sources/builtin/http_pull.md

 - `privateKeyPath`: Path to the private key, example `d3807d9fa5-private.pem.key`.
 Can be an absolute or a relative path.
 For relative paths, refer to the behavior described under `certificationPath`.
 - `rootCaPath`: Path to the root CA. Can be an absolute or a relative path.
-- `rawCert`: base64 encoded original text of Cert.
+- `rawCertification`: base64 encoded original text of Cert, use `certificationPath` first if both defined.
-- `rawKey`: base64 encoded original text of Key.
+- `rawPrivateKey`: base64 encoded original text of Key, use `privateKeyPath` first if both defined.
-- `rawCA`: base64 encoded original text of CA.
+- `rawRootCA`: base64 encoded original text of CA, use `rootCaPath` first if both defined.
 - `insecureSkipVerify`: Control if to skip the certification verification.
 If set to `true`, then skip certification verification; Otherwise, verify the certification.

 #### OAuth Authentication